HDFGroup/h5pyd/docs/high/group.rst

         An HDF5 object reference pointing to this group.
 See :ref:`refs_object`.

-    .. attribute:: regionref

-        A proxy object allowing you to interrogate region references.
-        See :ref:`refs_region`.

     .. attribute:: name

         String giving the full path to this group.